vittorioromeo/bcs_thesis/source/30_ecst/40_flow.md

 # Execution flow {#chap_flow}

 Using ECST requires the user to follow a particular **execution flow**, composed of different stages.
-The execution flows allow and restricts possible operations *(using [proxy objects](#chap_proxies))*, in order to keep the state of the application consistent and to avoid a set of race conditions.
+The execution flow restricts possible operations *(using [proxy objects](#chap_proxies))* in order to keep the state of the application consistent and to avoid a set of race conditions.

-Before examining the execution flow, **critical operations** will be defined in the section below.
+Before examining the execution flow, **critical operations** will be defined in the following section.

 ## Critical operations